MrCharlesSG/CarcassonneGame/README.md

 ## Version 2 (Serialization & Reflection)

 In this version I have fixed some bugs from the previous version.
+Its been implemented the load and save of the game (serialization) and the auto-generated documentation (reflection)

 ### Load and Save